This article is part of our weekly series shining the light on an influential Chinese brand.

 In recent years, China has witnessed a surge in young people’s interest in domestic brands that embrace ‘Chineseness’, known as the ‘guochao’ trend.
 Florasis has been so successful among consumers because it has put Chinese culture at the heart of its brand culture, products and design.
 Its products pay homage to culture, traditions and elements from ancient China, and, it has therefore appealed to the ‘guochao’ trend and established a large following.

-“Florasis inherits the silk culture and adopts advanced powder technology to create the pressed setting power.”
+“Florasis inherits the silk culture and adopts advanced powder technology to create the pressed setting powder.”

 “The shades of the lipsticks are inspired by the color of ceramic glaze and the lipstick combines Chinese porcelain culture. ”Posts on Florasis’ Instagram account